dendibakh/perf-book/chapters/4-Terminology-And-Metrics/4-4 UOP.md

 The main advantage of splitting instructions into micro operations is that uops can be executed:

-* **Out of order**.
-Consider `PUSH rbx` instruction, that decrements the stack pointer by 8 bytes and then stores the source operand on the top of the stack.
+* **Out of order**: consider `PUSH rbx` instruction, that decrements the stack pointer by 8 bytes and then stores the source operand on the top of the stack.
 Suppose that `PUSH rbx` is "cracked" into two dependent micro operations after decode:
   ```
   SUB rsp, 8
   STORE [rsp], rbx
   ```
   Often, function prologue saves multiple registers using `PUSH` instructions.
 In our case, the next `PUSH` instruction can start executing after the `SUB` uop of the previous `PUSH` instruction finishes, and doesn't have to wait for the `STORE` uop, which can now go asynchronously.

-* **In parallel**.
-Consider `HADDPD xmm1, xmm2` instruction, that will sum up (reduce) two double precision floating point values in both `xmm1` and `xmm2` and store two results in `xmm1` as follows:
+* **In parallel**: consider `HADDPD xmm1, xmm2` instruction, that will sum up (reduce) two double precision floating point values in both `xmm1` and `xmm2` and store two results in `xmm1` as follows:
   ```
   xmm1[63:0] = xmm2[127:64] + xmm2[63:0]
   xmm1[127:64] = xmm1[127:64] + xmm1[63:0]